eighty4/binny.sh/README.md

 with [GitHub client credentials for a GitHub OAuth application](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app).
 See each package's .env file for environment variable names.

-Use these commands to run Install.sh locally:
+Use these commands to run Binny.sh locally:

 | Package  | Command  |
 | -------- | -------- |